 (2) Any part of the facility, and any surrounding accessory buildings which may be entered by staff or residents, are considered part of the facility and are subject to inspection.

+(3) An assisted living program[ facility] and any premises proposed to be operated as an assisted living program may not deny access to the Department nor any agency designated by the Department.

 B. Records and Reports.

 (1) Inspection.

+(a) A licensee shall maintain records and reports.

+(b) The records and reports may be paper or electronic documents

-(a) A licensee shall maintain records(c) The records and reports shall be open to inspection by the Department or its designee..
+(c) The records and reports shall be open to inspection by the Department or its designee..

 [(b)] (d) Except for the records permitted to be stored off-site, a licensee or licensee's designee shall immediately, upon request, provide copies of records and reports, including medical records of residents, to the Department or its designee.

-(d) The Department or its designee shall, if requested, reimburse the licensee for the cost of copying the records and reports.
+[(d) The Department or its designee shall, if requested, reimburse the licensee for the cost of copying the records and reports.]

 (2) Maintenance.

-(a) The assisted living programlicensee shall maintain files on-site pertaining to:
+(a) The assisted living program[] shall maintain files on-site pertaining to:

 (i) Current residents;